Lift Spirits By Turning Christmas Upside Down

 The hallways had pool noodles to jump over, and the kitchen had pieces of fabric (icebergs) for the children to scoot across the ‘slippery ice pond’.
 I bet they didn’t even spend a dime to make it all.
 It was absolutely brilliant.

 Shameless plug number 2.
-If you like this idea but don’t want to lift a finger, our entertainers can bring indoor obstacle courses and lead the children through it for you.
-I know.
-I’m so good at this marketing thing. *laugh*
+If you like this idea but don’t want to deal with the prep or clean up, our entertainers can bring indoor obstacle courses and lead the children through it for you.

-Ask each guest to bring any craft item they have around their house (no buying anything new!) to get an extra fun spread of silly noses, ears, and accessories for your new theater troupe.
+Ask each guest to bring any craft item they have around their house (no buying anything new!) to create an extra-fun spread of silly noses, ears, and accessories for your new theater troupe.

 Or, to stick with my theme here, don’t do anything.
 Just sit back and let a pro entertain them with a puppet show.
 Gosh, I wonder where I can find one of those…OH HERE!